Skip to Content

 The diagram below is a representation of what happens to a person’s emotional state as a meltdown occurs.

-First, when a child is calm, they follow directions, ignore distractions, accept praise and feedback.
-Being calm is the ideal state.
+First, when a child is calm, they follow directions, ignore distractions, and accept praise and feedback.
+This is the ideal state.

 Be sure to also read about these 6 NVCI strategies for handling meltdowns.
 These strategies are useful at all stages of the escalation cycle.